Understanding the Energy Commission Docket

 - Transcripts of hearings, conferences, meetings, and workshops

 - Orders, notices, briefs, testimony, reports, and exhibits

 - All correspondence in a proceeding to and from the Energy Commission or Energy Commission Committees and staff, Federal, State and local agencies, intervenors, interested parties, as well as the general public.

 The public can file, or "docket" a comment in a proceeding's administrative record through the Energy Commission's online e-commenting system for power plant siting projects, by personal delivery, by (e-mail) of smaller documents (5 MB maximum file size), or by (postage prepaid) first class mail or equivalent delivery service.
 All filed material is stamped with the case docket number and date received.

 Exhibits in siting cases, on the other hand, are documents entered into the record at hearings.
 They do not become official exhibits until approved by the presiding member or the hearing officer.
 Subsequently, the project secretary accepts all exhibits submitted and approved at a hearing.

 A comprehensive master log is maintained on each siting case or proceeding.
 This Docket Log is publicly available on the siting case or proceeding website, or can be requested from the Dockets Unit.
-Some of the itemized documents can be downloaded from the website.

 Copies of any document in the record can be obtained at the price of $0.10 per page and mailed to you.
 If the request is less than ten pages, no fee is charged.